yuichi-takeuchi/CMAPAnalysis/README.md

 How to install:
 1. Install Igor Pro 6.0 or later.
-2. Put CMAPAnalysis.ipf or shortcut for it into Igor Procedures folder in Igor Pro Folder.
+2. Put CMAPAnalysis.ipf or shortcut for it into the Igor Procedures folder in the Igor Pro Folder.
 3. Restart Igor Pro.

 How to use: